pwcremin/RNSync/README.md

 ```

 ## Udates
+ * 12/7 -
+   * Added rnsyncStorage so that RNSync can be used with redux-persist
+   * Fixed ios issue with doing multiple replications at the same time (no longer an issue)
  * 11/16 -
    * Added Android support
    * Both pull and push replication are now supported (the replicate function has been replaced with replicatePull and replicatePush)